Along the West Gate Freeway we are building:

 The existing power lines on Fogarty Avenue will be relocated or moved underground and new drainage will also be installed.
 This is part of works to widen the West Gate Freeway.

-- Works will start in July 2018 and continue for 12 months
+- Works started in July 2018 and will continue for 12 months

 - There will be staged closures of Fogarty Avenue with detours in place.
 Visit our disruptions page for the latest updates